waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 And even this is a bit of an oversimplification, because in each of these states, you might imagine more branching points were there more decisions that can be taken as well.
-So we've extended the Markov chain to say that from a state, you now have available action choices.
+So we've `extended the Markov chain to say that from a state`, `you now have available action choices`.
 And each of those actions might be associated with its own probability distribution of going to various different states.
 Then in addition, we'll add another extension,